The word ‘dig’ can mean many different things. As a verb, some meanings include to make a hole by moving dirt/earth/mud or poke sharply.

 Phrasal verbs with ‘dig’ include:

-- Dig up (remove something from the ground)
+example – The police are digging up a body in the woods. (remove something from the ground)

 Let’s learn the meaning of the phrasal verbs that contain the verb ‘dig’ in more detail and see some examples in use.